 - disclosures for all other purposes.

-Further information on ‘Confidentiality: good practice in handling patient information (2017)’ is available at:
+Further information on ‘Confidentiality: good practise in handling patient information (2017)’ is available at: